hanpari/sovereign/source/01/001_gromov arrives.md

 “Is that so?
 In that case, be so kind and call the person in charge.
 I’d like to have a word with him or her.”

 The cadet pressed his communication wristband and talked to it.
-Impatiently, the female lieutenant pulled the sleeve of the captain’s uniform and whispered: “Oh common, don’t be like this, Sava.
+Impatiently, the female lieutenant pulled the sleeve of the captain’s uniform and whispered: “Oh come on, don’t be like this, Sava.
 You ruin all fun being such a j…”

 She stopped, reluctant to continue as the word she intended to use lacked proper respect.
 Between them, a gap of ten years was plain, not to speak the differences in personalities.
 With her almond-shaped big brown eyes, soft features, and short haircut, she was radiating an impression of a cheerful, easy-going cute kitten, while the captain seemed to be her true opposite, a man who does not like to joke around.